lorenzonotaro/lncpu/extras/lnasm_vscode/lnc/README.md

 - Continue, pause, step in, step over, and step out.
 These actions are hardware instruction-level operations because LNDBG v1 exposes CPU instruction stepping, not source-level stepping.
 - One synthetic LNCPU thread and source-mapped stack frame.
 - Register inspection and editing.
+- Top-level labels for loaded RAM images in the RAM Variables scope.
 - Memory reads and writes from the VS Code memory viewer.
 - Clean terminate and disconnect.